ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-asia.md

 #### In case of an existing instance

-The OVHcloud Control Panel allows you to attach an instance to one or more private network(s) but does not provide advanced configuration of network interfaces.
+The OVHcloud Control Panel allows you to attach an instance to one or more private networks but does not provide advanced configuration of network interfaces.
 If you want to further customize these, you will need to manage them either through the OVHcloud APIv6, through the OpenStack APIs or via Horizon.

 The action will be to simply add a new network interface to your server, in addition to the existing one.